PRManasa/assignment-01-bitsom_ba_2511687/part4-vector-db/vector_db_reflection.md

 This is solved by vector databases.
 A vector database works by converting both the contract text and the lawyer's query into high-dimensional numerical vectors — called embeddings — using a language model.
 These embeddings capture the *semantic meaning* of the text, not just the words.
 Two sentences that mean the same thing will have embeddings that are close together in vector space, even if they share no common words.
 A similarity search then retrieves the passages whose embeddings are closest to the query embedding.

-In this system, the workflow would be: split each contract into chunks (paragraphs or sections), generate an embedding for each chunk using a model like `all-MiniLM-L6-v2`, and store these embeddings in a vector database such as Pinecone or ChromaDB.
+In this system, the workflow would be: split each contract into chunks (paragraphs or sections), generate an embedding for each chunk, and store these embeddings in a vector database.
 When a lawyer submits a plain-English query, the system embeds the query and retrieves the top matching contract sections by cosine similarity.

 The vector database plays the role of a semantic index — enabling fast, meaning-aware retrieval across hundreds of pages that would be impossible with keyword search alone.